yogeshadke/qacleanquote/README.md

     void selectVehicleDetails(): Selects vehicle make and model, then clicks the next button. void captureFrontViewImage(): Clicks the button to capture an image and confirms the action. void completeInspection(): Completes the inspection process by clicking the complete inspection button.
+# HomePage Class

+This class represents the page object model for the Home page in a mobile application, using Appium for automation.
+Prerequisites

+    Java Development Kit (JDK) installed
+    Appium installed and running
+    Appium Java Client library
+    Selenium Java library

+Class Overview

+The HomePage class encapsulates the elements and actions on the Home page of the mobile application.
+It uses the Page Object Model (POM) design pattern to create a clean and maintainable automation framework.
+# Methods

+    HomePage(AppiumDriver driver): Constructor that initializes the elements on the page using AppiumFieldDecorator. void navigateToInspection(): Clicks the inspection icon to navigate to the Inspection page.